Garllon/bennets_world/README.md

 # Prerequisites

-I use Gosu for this testproject.
+I use Gosu for this test project.

 So you need the SDL 2 library.
 Gosu is built on top of the SDL 2 library.